2 Kings 4

 The promise made at birth comes crashing down.
 The child, grown and strong, cries out in the field - a sudden, fatal pain.
 His father sends him home, and he dies in his mother's lap.
 No warning.
 No time to pray.
 The miracle child, given by grace, is taken by death.
 And the Shunammite sits alone with his body.

-24Then she saddled an ass, and said to her servant, Drive, and go forward: slack not thy riding for me, except I bid thee.
-25So she went and came unto the man of God to the mount of Carmel.
+24Then she saddled an ass, and said to her servant, Drive, and go forward; slack not thy riding for me, except I bid thee.
+25So she went and came unto the man of God to mount Carmel.
 And it came to pass, when the man of God saw her afar off, that he said to Gehazi his servant, Behold, yonder is that Shunammite: 26Run now, I pray thee, to meet her, and say unto her, Is it well with thee? is it well with thy husband? is it well with the child?
 And she answered, It is well.
 27And when she came to the man of God to the hill, she caught him by the feet: but Gehazi came near to thrust her away.
-And the man of God said, Let her alone; for her soul is vexed within her: and the Lord hath hid it from me, and hath not told me.
+And the man of God said, Let her alone; for her soul is vexed within her: and the LORD hath hid it from me, and hath not told me.

 Desperation has no protocol.
 She does not grieve at home.
 She does not send word ahead.
 She takes the dead boy, lays him on Elisha's bed - the very chamber where the promise was given - and rides toward the prophet with fierce silence.
 When Gehazi asks her questions, she answers, "It is well."
 Not because it is well.
 But because she will not speak her grief to a servant.
 She will speak it only to the man of God.
 And when she reaches him, she does not kneel.
 She catches him by the feet and holds on.

 28Then she said, Did I desire a son of my lord? did I not say, Do not deceive me?
 29Then he said to Gehazi, Gird up thy loins, and take my staff in thine hand, and go thy way: if thou meet any man, salute him not; and if any salute thee, answer him not again: and lay my staff upon the face of the child.
-30And the mother of the child said, As the Lord liveth, and as thy soul liveth, I will not leave thee.
+30And the mother of the child said, As the LORD liveth, and as thy soul liveth, I will not leave thee.
 And he arose, and followed her.
 31And Gehazi passed on before them, and laid the staff upon the face of the child; but there was neither voice, nor hearing.
 Wherefore he went again to meet him, and told him, saying, The child is not awaked.

 The staff is sent first.
 The prophet's instrument of authority.
 But it does not wake the child.
 No voice.
 No hearing.
 The middle-man method fails.
 A staff laid on a dead child's face is not enough.
 Elisha must come himself.
 The Shunammite refuses to be left behind.
 "As the Lord liveth, and as thy soul liveth, I will not leave thee."
 She will not let him go.
 She will hold him to his promise until her son draws breath.

-32And when Elisha was come into the house, behold, the child was dead, and laid upon his bed.
-33He went in therefore, and shut the door upon them twain, and prayed unto the Lord.
-34And he went up, and lay upon the child, and put his mouth upon his mouth, and his eyes upon his eyes, and his hands upon his hands: and he stretched himself upon the child; and the flesh of the child waxed warm.
 35Then he returned, and walked in the house to and fro; and went up, and stretched himself upon him: and the child sneezed seven times, and the child opened his eyes.
 36And he called Gehazi, and said, Call this Shunammite.
 So he called her.
 And when she was come in unto him, he said, Take up thy son.
 37Then she went in, and fell at his feet, and bowed herself to the ground, and took up her son, and went out.

 When the staff alone does not wake the child, Elisha goes to the house himself.
 He shuts the door.
 He prays.
 And then he lies upon the child - his mouth on the child's mouth, his eyes on the child's eyes, his hands on the child's hands.
 He stretches himself upon the dead body.
 The flesh of the child grows warm.
 Elisha returns, walks in the house, goes up and stretches himself again.
 Seven times the child sneezed.
 The child opened his eyes.